mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the public-key encryption of the path secret S to the public key K (using HPKE).

+A recipient at node A would decrypt `E(pk(A), path_secret\[0\])` to obtain `path_secret\[0\]`, then use it to derive `path_secret[1]` and the resulting node secrets and key pairs.
+Thus A would have the private keys to nodes X' and Y', in accordance with the tree invariant.

+Similarly, a recipient at node D would decrypt `E(pk(Z), path_secret[1])` to obtain `path_secret[1]`, then use it to derive the node secret and and key pair for the node Y'.
+As required to maintain the tree invariant, node D does not receive the private key for the node X', since X' is not an ancestor of D.

 After processing the update, each recipient MUST delete outdated key material,
 specifically:

-* The path secrets used to derive each updated node key pair.
+* The path secrets and node secrets used to derive each updated node key pair.
 * Each outdated node key pair that was replaced by the update.

 ## Tree Hashes